wkiri/DEMUD/README.md

    `$ python setup.py install`

-That will make the `demud` console script available.
+That will make the `demud` console script available system-wide.

+If this doesn't work, use

+   `$ python demud.py [options]`

+in all of the examples below.

 To get started